 LADOT Traffic Officers are deployed during the roadway closures for repairs.
 Special Traffic Operations engineers created a Traffic Management Plan (TMP) to facilitate people and vehicle movements in the affected area.

 TRAFFIC MANAGEMENT PLAN

-Beginning Tuesday, February 21 at 6:00 AM, the following Traffic Management Plan will be in effect:
+As of Tuesday, February 21, the following Traffic Management Plan is in effect:

 Traffic Management Plan (PDF):

 Laurel Canyon Boulevard has fully re-opened in both directions after a mudslide closed the road.

 K-rails remain in place along some area hillsides to catch additional sloughing of debris.

 Thank you for your patience during the road restoration and re-opening process.

 For information on road conditions throughout the City of Los Angeles, visit http://trafficinfo.lacity.org/